ajency/laravel-comm-package/README.md

 #Ajency Laravel Communication Package -
 Version = 1.0.0 - 15 July 2017

+//TODO - 1.0.1
+- Versioning - Done
+- Remove unwanted IDE files and composer files from within project
+- Reduce steps to install and configure package
+-- Add more flexibility around config using laravel end and config.php files -- Instead of adding the package to composer.json -> autoload -> psr-4, figure out how to add it to require and then run

 Installation
-Create a folder /packages/ajency/comm
+- Create a folder /packages/ajency/comm
-Clone this repo in the folder
+- Clone this repo in the folder

 In main project composer.json -> autoload -> psr-4
 - "Ajency\\Comm\\": "packages/ajency/comm/src",